osmphp/framework/doc/installation/individual-installation-steps/projects/02-cloning-existing-project.md

 		php run

-	You should see list of Dubysa shell commands containing `installer` command, `migrations` command, and many more.
+	You should see list of Osm shell commands containing `installer` command, `migrations` command, and many more.